wchistow/TermGame/DOCUMENTATION.md

 x, y -- coordinates, that function checks.

 description:

 Return True if point (x, y) collide with image, else False.

 ---

+ + #### collide_image(image):
+parameters:

+image -- exemplar of class image.Image.

+description:

+Return True if image collide with an image, to that this function, else False.

+---